 Dominic lives near Peterborough with his children.
 He worked in the music industry as a manager before setting up his own independent label.

-His debut novel The Naseby Horses will be published in December 2019.
+His debut novel The Naseby Horses was published in December 2019.

 Dominic tweets @DominicBrownlow